-Just over a quarter of people (28%) said they'd watched more arts and culture activities online since the March 2020 nationwide lockdown, while 13% said they'd attended or participated in new arts and culture activities because of COVID-19
+Just over a quarter of people (28%) said they'd watched more arts and culture activities online since the March 2020 nationwide lockdown, while 13% said they'd attended or participated in new arts and culture activities because of COVID-19.

-There's a strong belief that the arts help to develop and foster creativity (80% agree, including 43% who strongly agree), and that the arts should be part of the education of every New Zealander (67%; ↑6% on 2017).
+There's a strong belief that the arts help to develop and foster creativity (80% agree, including 43% who strongly agree), and that the arts should be part of the education of every New Zealander (67%; up 6% on 2017).

 Young New Zealanders (aged 10-14) are also feeling more creative.
-Seventynine percent say doing creative things makes them feel excellent or good.
-Sixty-nine percent believe they are very or extremely creative (↑10%).
+Seventy-nine percent say doing creative things makes them feel excellent or good.
+Sixty-nine percent believe they are very or extremely creative (up 10% on 2017).
 This positive change has been driven by boys, who are more likely than ever to rate themselves as creative.

 As with adults, young people too are increasingly seeing the benefits of the arts to their wellbeing.
-Nearly three-quarters (73%) feel good about life in general when taking part in arts activities (11%).
+Nearly three-quarters (73%) feel good about life in general when taking part in arts activities (11% on 2017).